steob92/VTS-SimPipe/README.md

 - prepare run scripts with [scripts/prepare_production.sh](scripts/prepare_production.sh) (see `*.sh` files in the `VTSSIMPIPE_LOG_DIR` directory).
 - job submission for the HT Condor system is done with [scripts/submit_jobs_to_htcondor.sh](scripts/submit_jobs_to_htcondor.sh).
+- production scripts for all steps can be prepared with [scripts/prepare_all_production_steps.sh](scripts/prepare_all_production_steps.sh).
 - DAG submission is done with [scripts/submit_DAG_jobs.sh](scripts/submit_DAG_jobs.sh).
+- note that the `MERGEVBF` step is not included in the DAG submission, as it combines all runs of a production.
+Run this as a final step at the ned of the production.

 Note that configuration and output directories are fine tuned for this setup.